fl4p/fugu-mppt-firmware/README.md

 The charger uses a simple CC (constant current) and CV (constant voltage) approach.
 This is common for Lithium-Batteries (e.g. LiFePo4).

-* PlatformIO or ESP-IDF using Arduino as component build toolchain
 * Compatible with ESP32 and ESP32-S3
 * Async ADC sampling
 * Zero-current calibration
+* Can use ESP32/ESP32-S3's internal ADC1 instead of the external ADS1x15, see [Internal ADC](doc/Internal%20ADC.md)
 * PID voltage and current control
 * Periodic MPPT global scan
 * Sophisticated Diode Emulation for low-side switch
-* Automatic battery voltage detection
+* Battery voltage detection
 * Fast protection shutdown in over-voltage and over-current conditions
-* Basic PWM Fan Control and temperature power derating
+* PWM Fan Control and temperature power limiting / derating
 * Telemetry to InfluxDB over UDP

 The firmware sends real-time data to InfluxDB server using UDP line protocol.